 The first opportunity to evaluate transcripts is when a student applies for admission through the USF Undergraduate Admissions Office.
 Unfortunately, there are no pre-screening services available prior to applying to USF.
-If you are admitted to USF as an undergraduate pre-nursing student, you can meet with a pre-nursing academic advisor to see how the transferable classes fit into the nursing curriculum.
 You may use the USF Class Schedule Search online to match the description of the USF classes to the description of classes you've taken.

 Florida Community Colleges are typically regionally accredited and have classes very similar to those USF offers.
 These classes usually meet the prerequisite requirements for the College of Nursing undergraduate programs.
 You will find that Florida Community College classes that have the same prefix, course number, and description, but they will have a lower course level than those offered at USF (i.e., 1000 level versus 2000 level).
 Many times, these courses will transfer over and fulfill requirements.
 You are encouraged to use the USF Class Schedule Search online and match the description of the USF classes to the description of what you've taken.